-- Letters, submittals, and Requests for Information closeout. - Change Order reconciliation.
+- Letters, submittals, and Requests for Information closeout. - Change Order reconciliation. - Received punch list comments from contractors.

 - Review and respond to letters.

 - Change Order reconciliation.

-- PMI to submit the As-Built.
+- PMI to submit As-Built Drawings.

 3.4.
 Interconnection Construction

 The PCEP will require a 115-kV interconnection to supply power from the PG&E substations to the Caltrain substations in San Jose and South San Francisco.
 Construction of the interconnections will be performed by PG&E under an amendment to Supplemental Agreement No. 2.